oroinc/documentation/crm/user_guide/navigation/intro_nav_sidebar.rst

 Initially, the sidebar panel is minimized.
 Hover over the icon to see the widget header.

 .. image:: /user_guide/img/navigation/sidebar/sb_hover.png
+   :alt: Sidebar panel

 In order to expand the sidebar panel, click the double-arrow at its bottom.

 .. image:: ../img/navigation/sidebar/sb_expand.png
+   :alt: Double-arrow at the bottom

 Now you can see the widget headers.
 To collapse the panel back, click the double-arrow again.

 .. image:: ../img/navigation/sidebar/sb_fold.png
+   :alt

 Expand/Collapse a Widget
 ------------------------